5F8575tree/wp-nlp/README.md

 Dev Mode:
 >  Run `npm run dev` to start the development mode
->  Run 'npm serve' to start the node express server in a separate console

 Prod Build:
 >  Run `npm run build` to start the production build